aayushmau5/battleship/README.md

 - 10 x 10 matrix(all zero)
 - 4 types of ships based on their length(all different)
 - When user places a ship of certain length, we set the length in the given matrix at the desired position
-- If a ship is hit, we set -1 at that position
+- If a ship is hit, we set -1 at that position, if it is a miss, we assign -2 at that position
 - Check the matrix for any natural number, if there is none, user has won the game

 ## Approach(application)